 This was our situation: we decided to partition the table based on a date field (stored as int containing yyyymmdd on the host) creating a partition for each quarter, so the partition function is

 CREATE PARTITION FUNCTION [DatePartitionFunction](int)AS RANGE RIGHT FOR VALUES ( 20030101, 20030401, 20030901, 20040101, 20040401, 20040901, 20050101, 20050401, 20050901, 20060101, 20060401, 20060901, 20070101, 20070401, 20070901, 20080101, 20080401, 20080901, 20090101, 20090401, 20090901)

-As you can see we decided to create ALL the partitions we will need over time so we don’t have to create code to automate partition handling in the future.
+As you can see, we decided to create ALL the partitions we will need over time.
+This is so we don’t have to create code to automate partition handling in the future.

-The partition scheme is very easy, we don’t need separate data files, we will use partition to achieve parallelism, not to manage storage:
+The partition scheme is very easy.
+We don’t need separate data files, we will use partitioning to achieve parallelism, not to manage storage: